Professor of Kinesiology

 - Indiana Teaching License, Physical Education and Health K-12 (Active, 10 Year Professional License)

-- CPR certified by the American Red Cross
+- FA and CPR certified by the American Red Cross

 CORE 115 Wellness for Life